 So how much is it costing homeowners and business owners that put solar on the back burner?
 Let’s have some fun with some easy numbers.
-If your electric bill is $150 a month that means you’re spending $1,800 a year for electricity.
+If your electricity bill is $150 per month, that means you’re spending $1,800 a year for electricity.
 Over 25 years you would have spent $45,000 for the right to turn on your lights and watch your television.
 That seems like a lot and it gets worse.

 Inflation and price increases are real factors that were not used in the above example.
 It would be great if the cost of electricity didn’t change for 25 years but that’s very unrealistic.